 From the graph it can be seen that:

-- the approximately 8,650 direct resources at Fincantieri activate in Italy more than 50,700 employment units in industry (considering contracts and subcontracts) in the manufacturing industry;
+- the more than 9,800 direct resources at Fincantieri activate in Italy more than 57,700 employment units in industry (considering contracts and subcontracts) in the manufacturing industry;

-- adding to this the induced effect of family consumption, employment exceeds 79,900 units.
+- adding to this the induced effect of family consumption, employment reaches 89,900 units.

-Considering both the effects upstream and downstream of its production organization, Fincantieri has a significant employment multiplier effect of about 8.9, confirming the broad impact the Company has on the country's economic system.
+Considering both the effects upstream and downstream of its production organization, Fincantieri therefore has a significant employment multiplier effect, confirming the broad impact the Company has on the country's economic system.